OpenDSA/OpenDSA/RST/source/Glossary.rst

    ceiling
       Written :math:`\lceil x \rceil`, for real value :math:`x` the ceiling is the least integer :math:`\geq x`.

+   class
+      In an object-oriented language, an ADT and its implementation together make up a class.

    closed-form solution
       An algebraic equation with the same value as a summation or